 Reasons for Executive Session.
 Although the reasons for allowing bid formation in executive session are not provided in the statute, it allows boards to have frank and candid discussions on the negative aspects (if any) of various contractors without fear of committing business defamation and discussion of their references without fear of disclosing confidential information, In addition, openly discussing aspects of bids may give unfair advantage to some bidders who might immediately modify their bids based on competitor information.

 Voting on Contracts.
-When it comes to approving a contract, the vote itself is probably part of "contract formation" and arguably can be done in executive session.
-However, the more conservative approach and for transparency purposes, boards should vote on contracts in open session.
+When it comes to approving a contract, the vote itself is part of "contract formation" and can be done in executive session.
+However, many boards prefer transparency and, even though not obligated to, vote on contracts in open session.

 Termination of Contracts.
 The termination of contracts is not listed as one of the allowable topics for executive session.
 However, some move it to executive session so the board can hold a frank and candid discussion of the negative legal ramifications of a termination.
 If that is the basis for moving it into executive session, the termination of contracts could properly take place in executive session.